robinhedwards/UnoCart-2600/README.md

 The UnoCart-2600 is based on my earlier UnoCart project for the Atari 8-bit.
 It can be built using a STM32F407 DISCOVERY board connected to a small PCB to breakout the Atari 2600 cartridge signals.

-The design files for the breakout PCB are hosted here and can be used to make your own copy of the PCB.

 An article describing how to build an UnoCart for the Atari 8-bit was published in [Excel Magazine](http://excel-retro-mag.co.uk) issue #4.
 You can also get a PDF of the article [here](https://github.com/robinhedwards/UnoCart/blob/master/UnoCart_EXCEL4.pdf).

-Building the cartridge for the 2600 is almost identical - but requires fewer connections, since the 2600 cartridge slot has less signals than the Atari 8-bit.
+Building the cartridge for the 2600 is almost identical, with the same connections between D0-D7 and A0-A12.
+All the other connections to the breakout PCB can be skipped, since these signals are not present on the 2600 cartridge slot.

+Obviously, you'll need a breakout board designed for the 2600 cartridge slot rather than the Atari 8-bit.
+The design files for the breakout PCB are hosted here and can be used to make your own copy of the PCB.

 Remember to program your DISCO board with the UnoCart-2600 firmware, rather than the UnoCart firmware.

 (better building instructions to follow)

 The UnoCart-2600 menu can be set to display in NTSC, PAL or PAL60 as follows: